yyj-02/Customer-Footfall-Counter/README.md

 ## Project Description

 This project was created for the [ICMS Embark](https://icms-embark.webflow.io/) event which is sponsored by the [Sunway Group](https://www.sunway.com.my/).
 This machine learning model can analyse a top down CCTV footage to identify and track moving humans inside the footage.
-The algorithm will then count the number of people entering and leaving the place by counting the number of people crossing the line.
+The algorithm will then count the number of people entering and leaving the premise by counting the number of people crossing the boundary lines.

 ## Team Members